 Violence and abuse must be considered in the determination of custody and access issues, and in fact, the Children’s Law Reform Act requires that, in assessing a person’s ability to act as a parent, the court shall consider whether the person has at any time committed violence or abuse against: his or her spouse; a parent of the child to whom the application for custody or access relates; a member of the person’s household; and any child.
 Similarly, the Divorce Act requires that the past conduct of a person be taken into consideration if it is relevant to the ability of that person to act as a parent to the child.
 The Family Law Rules were amended to require a person applying for custody of or access to a child to swear an Affidavit in support of their claim which requires that they disclose any involvement with a child protection agency, a criminal record, and/or abuse.

-Q. Are there any other parenting arrangements that can be made other than the traditional custody/access arrangement?
+Q. Are there any other parenting arrangements that can be made other than the traditional Parenting Order/Parenting Time arrangement?

-There are other parenting arrangements outside of the traditional arrangement where one parent has custody of the child(ren) and the other has access.
-These parenting arrangements include, but are not limited to, joint custody, shared custody and split custody.
-In a joint custody arrangement, the parents are generally joint-decision makers when it comes to the care, residence, health, education, upbringing and wellbeing of the child(ren).
+There are other parenting arrangements outside of the traditional arrangement where one parent has parenting order for the child(ren) and the other has access.
+These parenting arrangements include, but are not limited to, joint parenting, shared parenting and split parenting.
+In a joint parenting arrangement, the parents are generally joint-decision makers when it comes to the care, residence, health, education, upbringing and wellbeing of the child(ren).
 Both parents do not necessarily spend equal time with the child(ren), and it may be that one parent has the child(ren) reside with him or her, while the other has visitation.
-In a shared custody arrangement, both parents spend equal time or so with the child(ren).
+In a shared parenting arrangement, both parents spend equal time or so with the child(ren).
 They share physical custody of the children and the decision-making role.
-In a split custody arrangement, which is rather uncommon, the parents of multiple children may split the custody of the children between them.
+In a split parenting arrangement, which is rather uncommon, the parents of multiple children may split the custody of the children between them.
 For example, where there are two (2) children, one parent will have physical custody and decision-making control over one child, and the other parent will have physical custody and decision-making control over the other child.